ChappiebotAI/chappiebotai.github.io/_drafts/2018-2-1-image-similarity.md

 In the paper [In Defense of the Triplet Loss for Person Re-Identification](https://arxiv.org/pdf/1703.07737.pdf), the authors suggested using the same metric $$D$$ for the triplet sampling *during the training*.
 This method is called *Batch Hard*.
 Supposing in the minibatch $$X$$, we have $$P$$ classes and there are $$K$$ images in each class.
 Images from the same class can be paired positively and vice-versa.
+This raises another challenge in term of batch sampling:
+How to sample a batch with at least three classes with at least 2 images in each class?

 <p align='center'>
     $$ L_{BH}(f, X) = \overbrace{\sum_{i=1}^{P}\sum_{a=1}^{K}}^{\text{all anchor}}